flick9000/winscript/README.md

 # WinScript

 WinScript is an open-source tool designed to help you build custom scripts for Windows 10 and 11.
-It includes features for debloating, enhancing privacy, applying system tweaks, and improving performance, along with the ability to install all your favorite apps with a single click.
+It includes features for debloating, enhancing privacy, applying system tweaks, and improving performance, along with the ability to install all your favourite apps with a single click.
 ## Features

 - 🧹 **Debloat**: Remove Windows bloatware, CoPilot, Edge, OneDrive & pre-installed features.